armory/documentation/_spinnaker/terraform_integration.md

 order: 141
 ---

-The following tutorial will walk you through how to setup the alpha version of our Terraform integration and execute Terraform code stored in a Github repo as part of a Spinnaker pipeline.
+The following tutorial will walk you through how to setup our Terraform integration and execute Terraform code stored in a Github repo as part of a Spinnaker pipeline.
 We'll assume that you're using Terraform to create and manage infrastructure on AWS.

+Note that the Terraform integration is in beta while we work on improving the user experience.

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}

 ## How to submit feedback
 {:.no_toc}
 If you decide to enable this feauture and have any feedback you'd like to submit, please let us know at [go.armory.io/ideas](go.armory.io/ideas)!
 We're constantly iterating on customer feedback to ensure that the features we build make your life easier!

 ## Prerequisites